fur-q/lua-ircclient/doc/ircclient.md

 ### Session functions

-Unless otherwise specified, all session functions return *true* on success, and *nil, error* on failure.
+Unless otherwise specified, all session functions return *true* on success, and *nil, [error](#errors)* on failure.

 If a function returns *true*, it means the command was sent to the server.
 You must [register a handler](#sessionregisterevt-callback) for the appropriate events to find out if the command was successful.
-For example, when joining a channel, a *JOIN* event will be fired on success, a *474* event will be fired if you are banned from the channel, a *475* event will be fired if you have provided the wrong key, et cetera.
+For example, when joining a channel, a [JOIN](#eventsjoin) event will be triggered on success, a *474* event will be triggered if you are banned from the channel, a *475* event will be triggered if you have provided the wrong key, et cetera.

 ##### session:connect(args)